consenlabs/dapp-sdk-doc/README.md

 ```

 ### native.confirm
-> display an native `confirm` dialog, like window.confirm.
+> display an native `confirm` dialog, like window.confirm, if user click the button, will return an error to callback function.

 ```typescript
 // @types